thoughtspot/thoughtspot.github.io/_end-user/search/start-a-new-search.md

      To see details of all of the data, click **EXPLORE ALL DATA**.

-    1. Filter through all available sources by using the search bar or stickers.
+    1. Filter through all available sources by using the search bar or tags.
     2. Select your sources.
     3. Click **CLOSE**.